weatherfish/DexKnifePlugin/README.md

 Usage
 --------

-1、In your project's build.gradle, buildscript.repositories add the bintray's maven.
+1、In your project's build.gradle, buildscript.
+**please make sure gradle version is compatible with the android gradle plugin, otherwise it can causes some sync error, such as:
+  Gradle sync failed: Unable to load class 'com.android.builder.core.EvaluationErrorReporter'.**

     buildscript {
             ....